 - Grilling Utensils: While you could just use a normal spatula for your outdoor cooking station, investing in extra-long heat-resistant tools will make your experience safer and easier.
 Pick up an extra-long spatula as well as a pair of tongs and you’ll be good to go.

-Frequently Asked Questions about grills
+Frequently asked questions about BBQ grills

 The best cooking grates for gas grills are made of cast-iron coated with high-performance, non-stick porcelain enamel.
 Stainless steel grates are also a durable option.